'Captain Catch' Silent Films

 ‘Captain Catch’s Silent Film Festival’ is a project funded by the Seafish Strategic Investment Fund and delivered by Beard Askew.
 Involving five classes of primary school pupils from England, Northern Ireland, Scotland and Wales the project helped illustrate a number of important seafood industry topics.
 Is this something we could do to celebrate fishing on the Manhood Peninsula?

 The series of five silent films highlights a range of issues including safety at sea, seafood sustainability and the health benefits of eating fish.
 From the conception of ideas, to storyboarding and acting, the children have created a range of must-see short silent films which will entertain and inform all.

-The construction of a small harbour at Selsey will generate economic opportunities for the town bringing benefits to fishing and recreational boat users while protecting the local area from sea flooding during stormy weather.
-It will build on the traditional small boat fishing industry in Selsey, a core economic activity for many generations of fishermen both here and in...
+The construction of a small harbour at Selsey is likely to generate economic opportunities for the town bringing benefits to fishing and recreational boat users while protecting the local area from sea flooding during stormy weather.
+It will build on the traditional small boat fishing industry in Selsey, a core economic activity for many generations of fishermen both here...
 Read More»

 The Selsey Sea & Salad Fair, organised as part of the Selsey Festival 2015, got off to a very wet and windy start on Sunday 23rd August 2015, which unfortunately didn't encourage many people to go out and about.
 However the weather brightened up late morning and the sun was out by mid day.
 The sun brought a surprising...
 Read More»

 For most of its history, Sussex has been an agricultural county.
 The Chichester area, with the fertile coastal plain for arable and the Downs for sheep and cattle grazing, has long been one of the richest in agricultural terms.
 Just as the medieval sea trades were based on wool, Chichester Harbour’s sea trade from the 17th to the early...
 Read More»